 Highest - TX, OK, GA, AL, MS, LA

-Having a visual of these trends and stats help you make important decisions about your tax office.
+Having a visual of these trends and stats help you make important decisions about your tax business as it relates to refund transfers.
 These people are ideal clients for refund transfers, so why not create advertisements and messaging that caters to them?

 When deciding on refund transfers, consider how location creates opportunity and how its helps identify a potential untapped market for your tax business.
 You could be missing out on a lot of business, especially if you live in states that have high unbanked and underbanked rates.